Cornibouchon/ROS_TP/README.md

 roslaunch gripx_moveit_config moveit_planning_execution.launch

-In case the motion planning gui does not show up, simply add it in moveit.
+In case the motion planning gui does not show up, simply add it in rviz.

 3)Launch the different controllers with: roslaunch moveit_packages cartesian_control.launch